Bulbulay: Season 2

-Episode 1 (shifting to new house)
+Episode 1 - 15 (shifting to new house)

-The Bulbulay family shifts to the new house.
+The Bulbulay family shifts to the new house on Eid al-Fitr.
 When Momo and Khoobsurat enter the house, there find two strangers there.
 Momo and Khoobsurat think they are robbers.
 They tell Nabeel and Mehmood sahab.
 Momo then knocks out the strangers.
 Then a person tells them that those two people were knaves who didn't pay rent for the house.
 They were very dangerous people who were caught by the police after a 6-month search.

-Episode 2

 Sher Khan marries to Ghulbaght, who later approaches Nabeel and tells him she loves him.
 She says that she will shoot Sher Khan and Khoobsurat, and forces Nabeel to marry her after she divorces Sher Khan.
 Sher Khan thinks that his new wife loves him, but it is revealed that both came up with the idea to shoot Nabeel.

-Episode 3 (ghost sighting)

-In this episode, they see a ghost while sleeping.
-They awake and come running outside.
+they sometime later in the season see a ghost while sleeping.
+They come running outside.
 The next day, they call a man who would make the ghost go away, but the ghost and the man are acting together, and are actually robbers.
 The man first ate food saying he has no power and ate all the food, after which the girl they saw at night came.
 They screamed and ran into the house.
 The girl pretends to be kind.
 She says she had prepared some food.
 Nabeel and Mehmood sahab are enamoured of her, so they eat the food.
 They all fall asleep for 1 hour.
 When they wake up, they find all their belongings have been stolen.